mhe-guillermoarellano/ngx-baristamatic-percy-poc/README.md

 ## Prerequisites

-Both the CLI and generated project have dependencies that require Node 10.13.0 or higher, together with NPM 6.9.0 or higher.
+Both the CLI and generated project have dependencies that require Node 16.14.0 or higher, together with NPM 8.5.0 or higher.

 Click the [link](https://nodejs.org/en/) and install Node/NPM on your machine before you continue.

-## Downloading and running the app
+## Downloading and installing the app

 1. Download and extract the files in the Zip file of this code onto your local machine
 2. Open a command terminal window and navigate to the extracted contents folder directory
-3. Run `npm install` to install all of the web app dependencies (make sure Node and NPM are already installed!)
+3. Run `npm ci` to install all of the web app dependencies defined in the `package-lock.json` file (make sure Node and NPM are already installed!)
+4. Run `npx playwright install` to install the browsers that will be needed by our E2E tests.
-4. To run, follow the instructions below to initiate the development server
+5. To run, follow the instructions below to initiate the development server

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+## Run E2E tests

-Run `ng build --prod` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run e2e:test` to end-to-end test the project using [Playwright](https://playwright.dev/).

 ## Further help